MARS via LASSO: Characterization in terms of Smoothness

-There is an interesting connection between \eqref{hksmooth} and \eqref{vsmooth}.
-Specifically, if the condition $\max_{j} \beta_j = 2$ in \eqref{vsmooth} is replaced with $\max_{j} \beta_j = 1$, then the resulting formula is identical to \eqref{hksmooth}, which represents the Hardy-Krause variation of $f$.
-As a result, we can view $\Vmars(f)$ as \textit{second-order} Hardy-Krause variation.
+There is also an interesting connection between $\Vmars(\cdot)$ and $\Vhk(\cdot)$ via \eqref{vsmooth}.
+Specifically, if the condition $\max_{j} \beta_j = 2$ in \eqref{vsmooth} is replaced with $\max_{j} \beta_j = 1$, then one obtains the formula for $\Vhk(f)$ for sufficiently smooth functions $f$ (see Lemma \ref{lem:hardy-krause}).
+Hence, we can also view $\Vmars(\cdot)$ as \textit{second-order} Hardy--Krause variation (anchored at $\zerovec$).

-In the following example, we specialize the results of this section to the case $d = 2$.
+In Appendix \ref{alt_char_ex}, we describe the results of this section by specializing to the case $d = s = 2$.
+We encourage readers who find the results in this section too abstract to refer to Appendix \ref{alt_char_ex} for more explicit formulae.